Update on Karachi Weather

 According to the meteorological department, there is no chance of rain in the port city or in other parts of the region in the next 24 hours.

-At noon, the mercury reaches around 33°C. Winds blew at 15km/h.
-Max UV Index was recorded at 7 which is moderate, with visibility around 5km.
+At noon, the mercury reaches around 33°C, humidity remains at 68 percent.
+Winds blew at 15km/h.
+Max UV Index was recorded at 7 which is high, with visibility around 5km.

 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.
 Healthy individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.